alex-bochkarev/bochkarev.io/content/edu/or-tech-seminar.md

 ---

 This is an overview page for "OR Tech Seminar" organized with support from [Clemson INFORMS Student Chapter](https://cecas.clemson.edu/informs/).
-Dates for specific events will be posted here once agreed upon.
+Date and time[^fn:1] for specific events will be posted here once agreed upon.
 All materials will be also linked from the seminar descriptions below.
 Everything is subject to change.
 Comments and suggestions are very [welcome](mailto:tech%5Fseminar@bochkarev.io).